spraneeth28/myfirstrepo/README.md

-# myfirstrepo
+# This is myfirstrepo
 my new repo
 praneeth shanigaram
-102 S frederick avenue
+102 S frederick avenue, Maryville, 64468